KumarChitransh/KumarChitransh/README.md

 ## Hi there 👋
 My name is Kumar Chitransh.
-I love applying my knowledge and skills in anything related to Websites, Mobile apps and Data Science.I love to work on new projects and collabrate with people.
+I love applying my knowledge and skills in anything related to Websites, Mobile apps, automation tasks and Data Science.I love to work on new projects and collabrate with people.

 ## I’m currently working on 💻
 Python Development,Android and Web related Projects. 🙃